Get to know us

 Communications Officer

-Isobel is a Marketing and Publicity Coordinator with a diverse background in public relations, marketing, and fundraising, supported by a law degree from Oxford University, where she specialised in Feminist Legal Studies.
-As Publicity Coordinator for BAWSO, the leading charity in Wales advocating for Black and minoritised victims of abuse, violence, and exploitation, Isobel championed community-based approaches to addressing gendered violence.
-She amplified survivor voices through media campaigns, events, and digital marketing strategies.
-Her work has focused on increasing visibility, raising awareness, and advocating for systemic change.
+Isobel is IDVRM's Communications Officer.
+She is a Marketing and Publicity Coordinator with a diverse background in public relations, marketing and fundraising, supported by a law degree from Oxford University, where she specialised in Feminist Legal Studies.
+As Publicity Coordinator for BAWSO, the leading charity in Wales advocating for Black and minoritised victims of abuse, violence and exploitation, Isobel championed community-based approaches to addressing gendered violence.
+She amplified survivor voices through media campaigns, events and digital marketing strategies.
+Her work has focused on increasing visibility, raising awareness and advocating for systemic change.

 Benjamin Kalkum